Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation.en.md

 On subsequent runs, _Sharly Chess_ will open the home page, where you can either access the admin interface or the client interface — which can be used by other devices on your network to display tournament information.

+### Updating _Sharly Chess_

+Each time you start the application, _Sharly Chess_ checks if a more recent release is available.

+When a new release is found, you are proposed to install it at the same level as the release you use.

-## Uninstalling _Sharly Chess_
+### Uninstalling _Sharly Chess_

 To uninstall _Sharly Chess_, simply delete the folder where you installed it.  _Sharly Chess_ doesn't install and extra files elsewhere and doesn't create any registry entries, so it will be completely removed from your system.

-⚠️ Note however that your events will also be stored in this folder, so if you don't what to lose your event data, you'll need to move them to another location.
+> ⚠️ Note however that your events will also be stored in this folder, so if you don't want to lose your event data, you'll need to move files `events/*.db` to another location before removing the folder.

+## Linux and macOS

+_Sharly Chess_ is not yet available on Linux or macOS.
+Support for these platforms is planned as soon as we [remove our dependency]({% link docs/getting-started/relation-to-papi.en.md %}) on the `.papi` file format (which relies on Microsoft Access, a Windows-only technology).